k2view-academy/K2View-Academy/articles/02_fabric_architecture/02_fabric_directories.md

 ## **Fabric Local Server Main Directories**

 As of version 6.1, the Fabric server is automatically installed on Windows when a new Fabric Studio version is installed.
 The Cassandra installation has also been added to the Fabric Studio.

 Fabric and Cassandra are installed under the following directories:

-- Fabric Studio is installed under C:\K2View\<Fabric version>\Studio.
+- Fabric Studio - C:\K2View\<Fabric version>\Studio.
-- The Fabric server is installed under C:\K2View\<Fabric version>\Server.
+- Fabric server - C:\K2View\<Fabric version>\Server.
-- Apache-cassandra-3.11.x is installed under C:\K2View\Fabric_6.1\Server  C:\K2View\<Fabric version>\ apache-cassandra-3.11.x
+- Apache-cassandra-3.11.x - C:\K2View\Fabric_6.1\Server C:\K2View\<Fabric version>\ apache-cassandra-3.11.x

 ### Fabric Server Directories